EbiEga/ega-metadata-schema/docs/json_browser/markdowns/ega.md

 ## sample_labels

 Sample-Label pairs (format being 'EGAN\[0-9]{11}:Label' - e.g. 'EGAN00000000001:Cy3') to know which samples used in this assay are labelled by which chemicals.
-Could be omitted if the array is of one single label and colour. #!
-Using an empty item list but defining the sample-label pairs as possible additionalItems we create the correct constraint: anything but a sample-label pair is rejected, but EGA can add as many as required.
+Could be omitted if the array is of one single label and colour.

 `sample_labels`